folio-org/okapi/doc/securing.md

 ### Declaring the modules

-The module descritpors are generated from a template during the build process.
+The module descriptors are generated from a template during the build process.

 Where ever they come from, we just need to POST them to Okapi.
 ```